 - Note that all steps need to be completed by March 15 in order to ensure eligibility.

 PLEASE NOTE: Scholarship monies are applied to a student’s SRC account (½ of award in Fall semester; ½ of award in Spring semester).

 TO RETAIN A FOUNDATION SCHOLARSHIP, an award recipient will be required to submit a letter to the scholarship donor.
 The Foundation will notify all award recipients of when this letter is due (November) AND provide an acceptable template the recipient should use when writing the letter.
 These letters are then forwarded on to the donors by the Foundation.
 Students must also possess and maintain a minimum cumulative GPA of 2.5.
 Failure to comply will result in the revocation of the scholarship for the remainder of the academic year.
+Students must complete this process each year a student wishes to be considered for scholarship funding.
 Not all applicants will be awarded, and scholarship opportunities are subject to the availability of funds.